Skip to main content

 The easiest way to set up a configuration is to paste a JSON configuration string into adb config create.
 See Configuration for how to get this string and for alternative ways to set up a configuration.

-! adb config create notebook --from-json
+! adb config create --active --from-json

 Enter JSON string: